isomerpages/mindef-sg101/_social-national-identity/building-a-multicultural-singapore.md

 In June 2021, an Indian man posted a video of a Chinese woman hitting a gong in an apparent attempt to disrupt him as he conducted Hindu prayers and rang a religious bell at the doorway of his HDB flat.
 The video went viral, prompting a police investigation and igniting a lively online discussion.
 While many Singaporeans expressed sympathy for the Indian man, others debated the disturbance caused by religious practices such as religious chanting or incense burning in a shared space.

-Another incident that has attracted national attention is the “Tudung issue”.
+Another incident that has attracted national attention is the “Tudung issue” (see case study).

 #### Building Common Ground Amid Diversity